 - 1. When performing Responsibility Area Adequacy analyses, each TSO shall assess the possibility for the sum of Generation within its Responsibility Area and cross border import capabilities to meet the total demand within its Responsibility Area under various operational scenarios, taking into account the required level of Active Power Reserves in line with [NC LFC&R]. - 2.
-When performing an Adequacy analysis in accordance with Article 48(1) each TSO shall: - a) use the latest Availability Plans and the latest available data for: - i. capabilities of Power Generating Modules in accordance with Article 19(5), Article 21 and Article 27 of [NC OS] and their Availability Statuses; and - ii. cross border capacities; - b) take into account: - i. contributions of Generation from Renewable Energy Sources; and - ii. demand; - c) assess the probability and expected duration of an absence of Adequacy and the expected energy not served as a result of such a deviation. - 3.
-As soon as reasonably practicable, each TSO shall inform: - a) its National Regulatory Authority and when applicable any affected party, when an absence of Adequacy is detected within its Responsibility Area; and - b) all TSOs through the ENTSO-E Operational Planning Data Environment when Generation within its Responsibility Area alone is insufficient to meet the demand.
+When performing an Adequacy analysis in accordance with Article 46(1) each TSO shall: - a) use the latest Availability Plans and the latest available data for: - i. capabilities of Power Generating Modules in accordance with Article 19(5), Article 21 and Article 27 of [NC OS] and their Availability Statuses; and - ii. cross border capacities; - b) take into account: - i. contributions of Generation from Renewable Energy Sources; and - ii. demand; - c) assess the probability and expected duration of an absence of Adequacy and the expected energy not served as a result of such a deviation. - 3.
+As soon as reasonably practicable, each TSO shall inform: - a) its National Regulatory Authority or when explicitly foreseen in national law, other relevant national authority, and when applicable any affected party, when an absence of Adequacy is detected within its Responsibility Area; and - b) all TSOs through the ENTSO-E Operational Planning Data Environment when Generation within its Responsibility Area alone is insufficient to meet the demand.